autodesk-platform-services/aps-mcp-server-nodejs/docs/part2-mcp-server/index.md

 This code:

 - Creates an MCP server instance
-- Iterates through all exported tools and registers them
+- Iterates through all tools and registers them
-- Connects to stdio transport for communication with MCP clients
+- Connects to [stdio](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#stdio) transport for communication with MCP clients

 ## Try it out